Mathématique: Chapter 55

 “I wasn’t gonna leave her there,” Young ground out, not a “sir” in sight.

-Maybe he’d have been able to muster up a little more professionalism if Landry had caught him before that little slip of a girl—with unwashed red hair and a curve starting to bend its slow way into her spine—had asked him if he was going to execute her.
+Maybe he’d have been able to muster up more professionalism if Landry had caught him before that little slip of a girl—with unwashed red hair and a curve starting to bend its slow way into her spine—had asked him if he was gonna execute her.

-Maybe he’d have been able to muster up a little more professionalism if Landry had caught him before Jackson’s phone call, before he’d had to imagine the guy, leaning against the wall of the base, the wind in his hair, crying, by himself, because he couldn’t stand to see what his own despair would do to his team.
+Maybe he’d have been able to muster up a little more professionalism if Landry had caught him before Jackson’s phone call, before he’d had to imagine the guy, leaning against an exterior wall, the wind in his hair, crying, by himself, because he couldn’t stand to see what his own despair would do to his team.

-Landry propped both elbows on his desk and interlaced his fingers over the file that rested atop his desk.
+Landry propped his elbows on his desk and interlaced his fingers over the file that rested there.
 He stared at the weave of his own hands.
 “We need to talk about Jackson.”

 “Jackson’s got nothing to do with this,” Young said quickly.
 Too quickly.